 For example (me), a 165 lb person walking for 45 minutes at a normal walking pace will burn 213 calories.
 I walk Chester and Gretel at least 3 days a week for 45 minutes each so I burn 639 calories a week dog walking.

 To be clear though, this calculator is for a walk where you are intentionally exercising – walking at a brisk pace with few or no stops to sniff around.
 Sniff-fest type walks are just fine if your goal is for your dog to fill it’s nose with wonderful scents but you, and your dog, won’t burn many more calories doing that than you do sitting on the couch or washing dishes.

 For ambitious types that eventually want to get into jogging with their dogs to up the calorie burn, here is a beginner tip:

 “Just like people who aren’t used to exercise, dogs should start off slow.
 Moderately paced walking is a good way to start—it lets canine athletes build their cardiovascular and muscle strength without putting undue stress on their joints.
 A daily ten- to 15-minute walking session is a good start; you can build to an hour a day if Rover seems up to it.
 If, after a few months, he’s doing well and can handle long, fast walks without fatigue, he can graduate to jogging with you.”

-How many calories do you burn a week walking your dog a week?
+Give the calculator a try and tell us how many calories do you burn a week walking your dog.